Additional $125 off all CGM Plans!

 • Ethnicity

-• Illnesses or vaginal infections like bacterial vaginosis, UTIs, or yeast infections
+• Illnesses or vaginal infections (e.g., bacterial vaginosis, urinary tract infections, or yeast infections)

-Research has also shown that women are more likely than men to suffer from irritable bowel syndrome, or IBS.
-Studies have shown that probiotics may improve digestive health and symptoms of IBS like gas and abdominal pain
+Probiotics may also benefit gut health.
+Research has shown that women are more likely than men to suffer from irritable bowel syndrome (IBS).
+Though individual results vary, probiotics may help reduce digestive health symptoms like gas and abdominal pain.

 Potential Benefits of Probiotics for Women